shubhamshah02/Twick/privacy.md

 **Effective Date:** November 29, 2025

-**Chat for Kick** ("we," "our," or "us") respects your privacy.
+**Twick** ("we," "our," or "us") respects your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.

 ## 1. Information We Collect